 Optimum’s Cloud DVR system offers up to 150 hours of storage for your favorite shows and movies, and you can record up to 15 shows at the same time—perfect for large families or households with lots of roommates.
 The system comes with all the modern features we expect from a DVR: voice control, an Apple TV app, support for streaming services, and more.

 You can also access your DVR and on-demand content from your iPhone, iPad, or Android device with the provider’s app.
 Our only gripe is that the DVR storage is costly—more than $20 per month for the full 150 hours, in addition to the fee for renting the box.
-You'll also be charged a DVR service fee for every set-top box you rent.
+You'll also be charged a DVR service fee for every set-top box you rent, but you can skip the DVR altogether if you want and there’s no charge.

 Astound has a free self-setup option and often runs promotions for free professional installation (otherwise around $80).
 If your house already has working coax outlets, you’ll probably get off scot-free with no installation costs.